Pawandeep16/DailyBlog/Readme.md

 **Date : 15-Feb-2022**
 ###  Introduction to DocTypes in Frappe:

+A DocType is the core building block of any application based on the Frappe Framework.
+It describes the Model and the View of your data.
+It contains what fields are stored for your data, and how they behave with respect to each other.
+It contains information about how your data is named.
+It also enables rich Object Relational Mapper (ORM) pattern which we will discuss later in this guide.
+When you create a DocType, a JSON object is created which in turn creates a database table.

+To enable rapid application development, Frappe Framework follows some standard conventions.

+1. DocType is always singular.
+If you want to store a list of articles in the database, you should name the doctype Article.
+2. Table names are prefixed with tab.
+So the table name for Article doctype is tabArticle.
+3. The standard way to create a DocType is by typing new doctype in the search bar in the Desk.

 **Date : 16-Feb-2022**
 ###  Installation of Frappe FrameWork on linux based System:
 **Date : 17-Feb-2022**